DOT Physical Exam Requirements & What to Expect

-Staying in control of your physical and mental faculties at all times on the road is a safety issue to you an the general public.
+Any medications you are on must not affect your ability to drive a CMV on the road.
 Any medication or medical condition that presents a safety risk could disqualify you from obtaining a medical card.
-You may be exempt if your doctor provides a release stating that the medication or condition will not affect your ability to drive a commercial motor vehicle over the road.
-Check with you doctor if you have questions or concerns regarding medications or medical conditions.
+You may still be able to receive a medical card if your primary care physician provides a release stating that the medication or condition will not affect your ability to drive.
+Check with your doctor if you have questions or concerns regarding medications or medical conditions.

 In addition to a DOT-approved drug test, you will be asked to provide a urine specimen which will be tested for specific gravity/dehydration, proteins, glucose levels, and the presence of blood.
 The results will be used to rule out any underlying medical conditions and make sure you’re fit to drive.

 As a truck driver, you will be required to sit and steer for long periods of time, and you must be able to climb in and out of the cab, couple and uncouple trailers, climb ladders, and inspect the vehicle and cargo.
 The medical examiner will consider any surgeries or limits to range of motion that may affect your ability to perform these duties.

 At your DOT physical exam, you’ll be required to disclose your complete medical history, including past and recent surgeries, medications you’re currently taking, ongoing medical conditions, and any history of substance abuse.
 You’ll also need to note if you have a history of diabetes, sleep apnea, epilepsy, or any other conditions that might put you in danger while driving.

 All DOT physical exams are conducted by a medical examiner who is approved by the Federal Motor Carrier Safety Administration (FMCSA).
 The examiner makes sure the driver can safely meet the physical and mental demands of the job.
 Check the FMSCA registry to find a certified medical examiner in your area.